MarquisOgre/digiswap-document/roadmap.md

 ### Site Upgrades / DIGIS / Other Products

 * Pending
-  * MasterChef v2: Ready for Future Products and New Tokenomics
+  * DigiMaster v2: Ready for Future Products and New Tokenomics
-  * IFO 3.1: Private Sales & New IFO Syrup Pool
+  * IFO 3.1: Private Sales & New IFO Sweet Pool
   * Personal dashboard
   * Portfolio
   * Overview pages for Earn, Win